nmayhall-vt/cookiecutter-qis/README.md

 ## Acknowledgments

-This cookiecutter is developed by Levi N. Naden and Jessica A. Nash from the [Molecular Sciences Software Institute (MolSSI)](http://molssi.org/); and Daniel G. A. Smith of [ENTOS](https://www.entos.ai/).
+This cookiecutter is a slight tweak from that which was developed by Levi N. Naden and Jessica A. Nash from the [Molecular Sciences Software Institute (MolSSI)](http://molssi.org/); and Daniel G. A. Smith of [ENTOS](https://www.entos.ai/).
 Additional major development has been provided by M. Eric Irrgang.
 Copyright (c) 2022.